Hunter Building: Expansion

-Conservation Debate and Revival
+Conservation debate and revival

 The Hunter Building, viewed from the Hunter Courtyard.

 In 1974, following a period of significant demolition of older buildings in Wellington, the building was declared an earthquake risk and shuttered.
 A debate ensued between university officials, alumni and students on whether the building should be retained or demolished.
 This occurred during the period in which the university was celebrating its 75th anniversary, as well as in the midst of the university considering changing its name to "University of Wellington".
 These measures were ultimately dropped, in the wake of criticism that the university was facing criticism for paying scant notice to its own, as well as the cities heritage.
 The university administration opposed the Wellington City Council's attempt to list the Hunter Building as a heritage building, and the then mayor and architect Michael Fowler, allegedly described the university as a “bloody pack of rascals.”
 This insult apparently reflected Fowler's opinion that the universities consultants had inflated the cost of saving the building.
 In his view, VUW was abrogating its responsibility for not saving the building.
 By September 1977, the Council decided to demolish the Hunter Building.
 A group of alumni and associated parties formed the Friends of Hunter Society to save the building, delivering a 2000 signature petition.
 Concerted efforts to save the building ensued for more than a decade.
 The Hunter building was registered as a Category 1 Historic Place with the Heritage New Zealand in 1981.
 Eventually major strengthening and refurbishment proceeded until 1994, when the building was reoccupied.
 In 2004 the building celebrated its 100th birthday.

 The courtyard area surrounding the Western side of the Hunter Building was significantly refurbished in 2020, along with a rebuild of the glass reception atrium attached to the building.

 Significance

 The Hunter Building has seen its role in the university comparatively diminish with the southern expansion of the post-war era.
 The university has now spread over Kelburn Hill, with most activity centering around the Tim Beaglehole courtyard and central hub between the Easterfield and Rankine-Brown buildings.
 However, the Hunter Building still retains a degree of importance to Victoria University, being the building most closely associated with the institution.
 The building additionally marked the arrival of tertiary education to the city of Wellington.
+Wellington City Heritage considers that the building has iconic status in Wellington second only to the St Gerard’s Church and Monastery, with one symbolising education and the other symbolising religion.